Skip to content

 Die.
 Start over.
 Repeat until the early stages run on autopilot.

-We found this transition happened consistently after 3 to 4 hours of play.
-Skip music entirely during the learning phase.
-Once mechanics are automatic, switch from lo-fi instrumentals to higher-energy tracks.
-In our testing, that actually extended session length by keeping engagement up through repeated early levels.
+We found this transition happened consistently after 3 to 4 hours of play in our testing.
+Skip music entirely during the learning phase, then switch from lo-fi instrumentals to higher-energy tracks once mechanics are automatic.
+That actually extended session length by keeping engagement up through repeated early levels.

 #How Do You Keep Music Playing While Gaming?